Life before Girton

 What I love most about teaching is the ability to explore variety and to share my passion for the subjects that I teach.
 I love that every day is a different day in the classroom.
 Teaching allows me to step outside my comfort zone and try new methods of teaching and learning.

 The best thing about teaching at Girton is seeing the students flourish and thrive on the endless opportunities that the School provides.

 What do you like best about the subject/s you teach?

-I teach a range of subjects (Personal Development, History, KPM, Commerce, Economics and Business Management) that all have relevance to the real world.
+I have taught a range of subjects (Personal Development, History, KPM, Geography, Commerce, Economics, Accounting and Business Management) that all have relevance to the real world.
 I love that each subject enables me to incorporate engaging, hands-on and real-life activities that all students can relate to one way or another.

 My favourite classroom activity

-Another favourite classroom activity of mine is watching my Year 8 History class write and re-enact the Battle of Hastings in groups.
-They have one lesson to write their script, practice their role play/performance and present to the class at the end of the lesson.
+My favourite activity in the classroom is watching my Year 8 History class write and re-enact the Battle of Hastings in groups.
+They have one lesson to write their script, create their own props, practice their role play/performance and present it to the class at the end of the lesson.
+They then have to present it again but in one minute, then again in 30 seconds, and again in 10 seconds!
 A guaranteed amusing and enjoyable lesson for all!

 What difference can good teaching make?

 Successful students should be well-organised, time efficient, have the ability to work alongside others, communicate regularly with their teachers and be responsible for their own learning.
 Good teaching enables the development and sustainable relationship with students, and the ability to motivate students to reach their potential.